Lesson 2: Blinking an LED

 An Arduino’s supply voltage is often written as \(V_S\), \(V_{CC}\), and \(V_{DD}\) in datasheets.
 Sadly, there does not appear to be a consistent naming convention (link1, link2).
 We’ll try to consistently use \(V_{CC}\) or \(V_S\) but occasionally you’ll see others (e.g., \(V_{DD}\)).

 On the Arduino Uno and Leonardo, the supply voltage (\(V_{CC}\)) is 5V.
-So, when a pin as configured as an output via pinMode(<pin>, OUTPUT), the pin can provide either a HIGH voltage (\(V_{CC}\)) or a LOW voltage (0V).
+So, when a pin is configured as an output via pinMode(<pin>, OUTPUT), the pin can provide either a HIGH voltage (\(V_{CC}\)) or a LOW voltage (0V).
 Some microcontrollers operate at 3.3V.
 In this case, a HIGH state would be 3.3V but a LOW state would still be 0V.

 We’ll look at actual digital output signals on an oscilloscope later in this lesson (in the section “What does digital output look like?”).